 It’s not just music that now causes me discomfort.
 The clink of china mugs shoots through my brain like an ice-pick.
 The sound of people laughing and having fun causes me to recoil in discomfort.
 This is my experience of noise-induced hearing loss.

 A brief history of how I ruined my hearing

-I’m 34 now.
+I’m 36 now.
 I knew that I hadn’t always been careful with my hearing.
 In secondary school I played bass guitar in a very 00’s sounding rock band.
 We were trying to be Rage Against the Machine meets Red Hot Chilli Peppers, meets Deftones meets Nirvana.
 We called ourselves ‘The Alternate Theory’.
 Our uncompromisingly loud drummer regularly split cymbals by playing them so hard!
 Naturally, we’d all turn up our amps to match his volume – what other choice was there?
 After completing my music degree I started running a community Samba band, practising for hours on end in a tiny room.
-I thought everything was fine; I could still hear and didn’t notice any changes.
+I thought everything was fine; my hearing still felt normal, I hadn’t noticed any change.

 As I progressed through my 20’s I became ‘that percussion guy’.
 This felt pleasing.
 I’d seen my ambitions to become a professional bass player fall by the wayside.
 Similarly, I’d failed to become a sound engineer.
 All of the bands I’d formed or joined dissolved and wound up before they did any significant gigging.
 In percussion I’d found a niche.
 It was a bit of an accident really.
 I’d never intended to be a percussion workshop leader but that’s what I was, and I was shredding my hearing.